yanshoutong/interpreter_in_golang/README.md

 # interpreter_in_golang
-An interpreter implemented with Golang
+An interpreter implemented in Golang